harjanaz/indo-european/mithra.md

 ---

-This page is a bit vauge, it will be moved to [[pii-mitha-mitra]] and its subcategories.
+This page is a bit vauge, it will be moved to [[mitha-mitra]] and its subcategories.

 ## Etymology
 - from PIE `*mei̯-` ("give in exchange") [226] (cf. the discussion in Mayrhofer 2006 [[klein-et2017-20]]